mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

 </details>

 ### Show Conundrum Screen
-- Displays the round number and conundrum letters within tiles in ASCII art.
+- Displays the round number and the scrambled conundrum letters within tiles in ASCII art.
 - Displays the user's current score and any previous high score.
 - Displays the user's name and a message to indicate the conundrum round is starting.
 - Displays brief instructions on how to play the conundrum round.